peterwilli/Thingy/README.md

 - Fairness queue: Making sure everyone gets to make art!
 - Social features: Sharing, profiles and stats
 - Advanced Profile customization
+- A massive upscaling feature with the ability to upscale up to 3k
 - **Chapters**: Work on your pieces, and switch back to previous works of art!
   - Every "creation" command (`/stable_diffusion`, `/disco_diffusion`) results in a new chapter
   - Users can use variation commands (`/upscale`, `/variate`, ~~more to come~~) to alter said chapters as they wish